ZenoPay/ZenoPay-Java/README.md

 #### Prerequisites

 1. **Android Studio**: Ensure you have Android Studio installed and set up for your project.
-2. **Internet Permission**: Your AndroidManifest.xml file must include the INTERNET permission.
+2. **Internet Permission**: Your `AndroidManifest.xml` file must include the INTERNET permission.

 #### Step-by-Step Integration

 ##### 1. Setup Project

 1. **Create a New Project**: Open Android Studio and create a new project with an appropriate name and settings.
 2. **Add Permissions**: Open `AndroidManifest.xml` and add the following permission to enable network access:

     ```xml
     <uses-permission android:name="android.permission.INTERNET" />
     ```

-##### 2. Create Network Task
+##### 2. Create Network Tasks

-1. **Create a New AsyncTask**: In your project, create a new Java class to handle the network operation.
-This class will perform the POST request to the ZenoPay API.
+1. **Create a New AsyncTask for Order Creation**: In your project, create a new Java class to handle the order creation network operation.

     ```java
     import android.os.AsyncTask;